bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/OutputVoltage_3HuPq68QfB6Ad3VFTr0pLq/Documentation.md

-The actual voltage and operable range as output of the equipment.
+The actual voltage and operable range output from the equipment.